Escaping Closures

 // Prints "100"

-Escaping closure can’t capture a mutable reference to self
+Escaping closure can’t capture a mutable reference to self when self is an instance of a structure or an enumeration.

 Structures and enumerations don’t allow shared mutability.